AadiD123/reachforthestars-frontend/README.md

 Reach For The Stars frontend website

-Please follow these guidlines when coding!!
+Please follow these guidelines when coding!!

 1. Write clean code and comments for core functions of components
 2. Create new functionality/components/pages under new branches labeled with the respective tag, eg. "page-[NAME]" or "component-[NAME]" etc.